 Theory of Change

-Developing a Theory of Change enabled the Foundation to more clearly articulate its strategic direction and to carefully describe how it would implement the new processes and procedures necessary to accomplish the intended outcomes.
+Developing a Theory of Change enabled Centennial to more clearly articulate its strategic direction and to carefully describe how it would implement the new processes and procedures necessary to accomplish the intended outcomes.
 From vision to action, there are well-defined steps for grantmaking, based on a Social Context unique to Bermuda and values that are meaningful for our organisation.